 If they are served with the unlawful detainer and do not respond, you can regain possession of the property and may have the squatter removed.
 If they do respond, a hearing will be scheduled within 20 days.

 If the squatter doesn’t have a claim to your property under adverse protection, the judge might rule in your favor.
-You can present this judgment to the local sheriff (not the police), and the sheriff will post a 5-day notice.
+You can present this judgment to the local sheriff (not the police), and the sheriff will post a writ of execution which the squatter will then have five days to move out.
 After this time, if the squatter remains on your property, they can be forcibly removed.

 Tips for Protecting Yourself from Squatters in California